THE NATIONAL RECONCILIATION WEEK: For Self, Family and Community

 It’s important to note that reconciliation is a journey--not a destination—requiring a deliberate and purposeful effort to yield positive empowering results.

 The National Reconciliation Week 2021 includes panel discussions, interviews with experts in the field, workshops, training sessions and tips featured in a customized tool kit.
-Confirmed speakers include USA TODAY writing and health expert Jayne O’Donnell, relationship coach Paul Bashea Williams, nonprofit executive Ana Acevedo, author and fatherhood expert Darryl Green, Certified Authentic Lifestyle Design coach and founder of Leap, Learn Live Stacey Clark, co-parenting guru Michael Smothers, self-help expert and founder of Young Parent Elevation Network Jennifer Okosun and certified life coach and women's fatherood pioneer Jonetta Rose Barras.
+Confirmed speakers include former USA TODAY writer and health expert Jayne O’Donnell, relationship coach Paul Bashea Williams, therapist Rose Shelton, nonprofit executive Ana Acevedo, author and fatherhood expert Darryl Green, certified authentic lifestyle design coach and founder of Leap, Learn Live Stacey Clark, co-parenting guru Michael Smothers, self-care expert and founder of Young Parent Elevation Network Jennifer Okosun, and intrapersonal psychologist and movement therapist Dr. Tracie Robinson, and certified life coach and women's fatherood pioneer Jonetta Rose Barras.

 The event opens with the panel discussion--Love, Loss, COVID-19 and Reconciliation--that contextualizes the challenges facing individuals, families and communities, particularly those of color within this time of a health pandemic and why reconciliation is a viable vehicle for healing and empowerment.

 Each successive day includes a flash interview with an expert in the field that will be presented for participants and throughout NRW’s social media network.
 A forty-five minute single topic, interactive workshop will follow.
 Participants will be provided specific tips and resources in each area.